Flow layout and writing modes

 The CSS 2.1 specification, which details how normal flow behaves, assumes a horizontal writing mode.
 Layout properties should work in the same way in vertical writing modes.
 In this guide, we look at how flow layout behaves when used with different document writing modes.

 This is not a comprehensive guide to the use of writing modes in CSS, the aim here is to document the areas where flow layout interacts with writing modes in possibly unanticipated ways.
-The external resources and see also sections of this document link to more writing modes resources.
+The See also section provides links to more writing modes resources.

 The CSS Writing Modes Level 3 Specification defines the impact a change the document writing mode has on flow layout.
 In the writing modes introduction, the specification says,